tt-isv-org/scc/article-intro/README.md

 These settings allow general authority the pod will have when deployed.

 In the SCC, you allow the privilege by setting the value to **true**.
+Here are some example privileges:

+* **allowPrivilegedContainer** - specifies if a pod can run privileged containers.
+* **allowPrivilegeEscalation** - specifies if a child process of a container can gain more privileges than its parent.

+In the deployment manifest, you can request these privileges at the container level.
 For example:

-* **allowPrivilegedContainer: true** - can a pod run privileged containers
-* **allowPrivilegeEscalation: true**

-In the deployment manifest, these privileges are requested at the pod level.

-* **securityContext: true**
+* **containers.securityContext.privileged: true**

 ### Access Control

-Controls what specific user or group ID a pod may run as.
+Controls what specific user and group values a pod can run as.

 In the SCC, The list of fields that can be set include:

-* **RunAsUser** - specifies the allowable range of user IDs used for running all the containers in the pod.
+* **runAsUser** - specifies the allowable range of user IDs used for running all the containers in the pod.
-* **SupplementalGroups** - specifies the allowable range of group IDs used for rulling all the containers in the pod.
+* **supplementalGroups** - specifies the allowable range of group IDs used for rulling all the containers in the pod.
-* **FSGroup** -  specifies the allowable range of group IDs used for controlling pod storage volumes.
+* **fsGroup** -  specifies the allowable range of group IDs used for controlling pod storage volumes.
-* **SELinuxContext** - specifies the allowable values used for setting the SELinux context, suas SELinux user, role, type and level.
+* **seLinuxContext** - specifies the allowable values used for setting the SELinux context, which includes SELinux user, role, type and level.

-In the deployment manifest, these values are set at the pod level and pertain to all containers running within the pod.
+In the deployment manifest, these values can either be requested at the pod level and pertain to all containers running within the pod, or at the specific container level.
 The fields used are:

 * **securityContext.runAsUser** - request to run under a specific user ID.
 * **securityContext.runAsGroup** - request to run under a specific group ID.
 * **securityContext.fsGroup** - request to run under a specific group ID for accessing storage volumes.
-* **securityContext.XXXXXX** - request to run using a specific SELinux context.
+* **securityContext.seLinuxOptions** - request to run using a specific SELinux context set of labels.
-TODO

 ### Capabilities